Alfred Wintle: Second World War

 The second charge was assaulting Air Commodore Boyle, and the third was conduct contrary to (and to the prejudice of) good order and military discipline.
 To the latter was added the claim that he had drawn a gun in the presence of the RAF officer, and stated that "people like you ought to be shot".
 Jones recalled that far from denying this, Wintle admitted the act and produced a list of people whom he felt should likewise be shot as a patriotic gesture.
-The list must have been a topical one; after he had read out the sixth name upon it (Hore-Belisha, then Secretary of State for War), that charge was also dropped.
+The list must have been a topical one; after he had read out the sixth name upon it (Leslie Hore-Belisha, then Secretary of State for War), that charge was also dropped.
 The government, embarrassed by his accusations, upheld the court decision to drop all charges bar one: the assault on Air Commodore Boyle (for which Wintle received a formal reprimand).
-Jones went on to add that Wintle was in the relatively safe position of being tried by an Army court on charges brought by the RAF.
+Jones went on to add that Wintle was in the relatively safe position of being tried by an Army court-martial on charges brought by the RAF.

 Wintle was then sent abroad to rejoin his old regiment (1st The Royal Dragoons), and went into action gathering intelligence and coordinating raids on the Vichy French in Syria.
 After the Allied victory in Syria, Wintle was asked to go to Vichy France in disguise to determine the condition of British prisoners-of-war held there.
 While waiting to make contact with sympathetic elements of the Vichy French government Wintle was betrayed, arrested as a spy and imprisoned by the Vichy.

 During his captivity, he informed his guards that it was his duty as an English officer to escape; he successfully did so once by quickly unhinging his cell door and hiding in a sentry box before slipping out quietly, but was betrayed and recaptured within a week.
 Wintle's guard was doubled from this point on.
 He responded by going on a 13-day hunger strike in protest against the "slovenly appearance of the guards who are not fit to guard an English officer!"
 He also informed anyone who would listen (including Maurice Molia, the camp commandant) exactly how he felt about their cowardice and treachery to their country.
 He informed them that he still intended to escape, and that anyone who called himself a Frenchman would come with him.
-Shortly after, he sawed through the iron bars of his cell, hid in a garbage cart, and slipped over the wall of the castle, making his way back to Britain via Spain.
+Shortly after, he sawed through the iron bars of his cell, hid in a rubbish cart, and slipped over the wall of the castle, making his way back to Britain via Spain.
 Molia later claimed on Wintle's This Is Your Life programme in 1959 that shortly after the escape, "because of Wintle's dauntless determination to maintain English standards and his constant challenge to our authority" the entire garrison of 280 men had gone over to the Resistance.